VilleJuhan1/test-pipeline-to-heroku-deployment/readme.md

-# Deployment Pipeline to Render
+# Deployment Pipeline to Heroku

-This app is for testing a CI/CD Pipeline to Render and Heroku.
+This app is for testing a CI/CD Pipeline to Heroku.
 More targets might be added later.
-Each target has their own workflow and branch.
-Pushing to heroku branch initiates the workflow in heroku-deploy.yml and so on.
+Pushing to heroku branch initiates the workflow in heroku-deploy.yml.

 ## Setup

-Fork the project and configure the secrets accordingly to each environment.
-Create the required webhook in Render and/or the app with Github deployment pipeline in Heroku.
+Automate the deployment from Heroku to use Github.